2012 United States House of Representatives elections: Republicans

-In the general election
+In general elections

 Democrats

 Ten incumbent Democrats lost re-election; four to fellow Democrats and six to Republicans.
 Four losses were in California: two due to redistricting putting two incumbents together (resulting in a net loss of two for the Democrats) and two due to the state's top two primary.
 Two incumbents outside of California lost to Republican incumbents after being redistricted to the same district.